 Autodesk, Blount, Daimler, Evraz, Letica, Madden Industrial Craftsmen, Northwest Oregon Works, Oregon Aero, Oregon Manufacturing Extension Partnership, Rightline, Silver Eagle and Sport Copter were on hand with interactive displays like 3D printers, laser cutters, robots and virtual welding booths.

 PCC is the education training partner for OMIC R&D.

 Team Bytesized is a robotics club featuring high school students from around Columbia County.
 They demonstrated a few of their robots delivering packages and shooting Wiffle balls.

 Lincoln Electric was a Makers Gone Pro West participant, showing off to students its virtual welding booth.

 A giant automated millturn worked on machining projects on its own while students watched.

-James G. Hill, an award-winning journalist and public relations writer, has been the Communications Specialist for the Office of Public Affairs at Portland Community College since November of 1999.
-A graduate of Portland State University, J... more »
+James G. Hill, an award-winning journalist and public relations writer, is the Public Relations Manager at Portland Community College.
+A graduate of Portland State University, James has worked as a section editor for the Newberg Graphic, Wo... more »